-I think the DeFi boom is just beginning.
+Do you think the current DeFi boom will end soon or run its course?
+How much time do you give it?I think the DeFi boom is just beginning.
 The decentralized finance ecosystem, or open finance, will continue to grow and mature.
 It’s a better way to manage and trade value.

 Do you suspect that the DeFi boom will bring about the same consequences as Initial Coin Offerings (ICO) did with mostly useless projects?If so…

+How can the industry deal with murky or scammy DeFi companies?I think that like any other boom where there’s an opportunity to get rich, DeFi is also going to attract anything from bad projects to blatant scams.
 I don’t think that murky DeFi companies can be avoided, nor that it’s desirable to avoid them.
 Because the more people there are experimenting with it, the greater the possibility of creating something valuable.

-Data from IntoTheBlock that I frequently publish in The Defiant shows that a significant part of Ethereum (ETH) and DeFi token holders are whales, that is, they hold and trade large amounts.
+Do you have any idea about the failure of frequent users who are whales or individual investors in the DeFi space?Data from IntoTheBlock that I frequently publish in The Defiant shows that a significant part of Ethereum (ETH) and DeFi token holders are whales, that is, they hold and trade large amounts.

 Do you think there is scope for whale manipulation in the DeFi space or is it still safe?There have been clear cases of market manipulation on DeFi.
 One of the most notorious examples was the bZx attack where the hacker siphoned $900,000 in seconds.
 There are several qualities about DeFi that make it vulnerable to manipulation:

 - Several of the tokens are not very liquid.